 Join us for our quarterly continuing education webinars!
 Our webinars will review important pharmacy topics and the latest industry trends to help you make informed decisions and better manage your claims.
 Plus, you’ll have the opportunity to earn the CE credits you need.

-PLEASE NOTE: To qualify for CE credits, you must attend the LIVE version of this webinar is being held only on Tuesday, April 22, 2025, from 3:00-4:00 PM Eastern time.
+PLEASE NOTE: To qualify for CE credits, you must attend the LIVE version of this webinar being held only on Tuesday, March 24, 2026, from 3:00-4:00 PM Eastern time.

 If you watch this webinar at any other time than listed above, you will be watching a recording and will not qualify for CE credits.